FOCUS: Effective Embedding Initialization for Monolingual Specialization of Multilingual Models: Further details for

 \section{Further details for \focus{}}

-To obtain static token embeddings for \focus{}, we train \texttt{fasttext} embeddings on tokenized target language training data.
-We mostly use default hyper-parameters but increase the dimension size to 300 as is commonly done in the literature~\citep{Mikolov2013word2vecO,bojanowski-etal-2017-enriching}.
-We train for a single epoch on German and three epochs on Swahili and Arabic due to their smaller corpus.
+\paragraph{FastText training.} To obtain static token embeddings for \focus{}, we train \fasttext{} embeddings on tokenized target language training data.
+We mostly used default hyper-parameters but increased the dimensionality to 300, as is commonly done in the literature~\citep{Mikolov2013word2vecO,bojanowski-etal-2017-enriching}.
+We ran the training for three epochs.
+On German, due to its corpus size, we ran only a single epoch.

-In the simplest case, we can only consider exact matches as overlapping tokens.
-However, we additionally implement fuzzy matching, which ignores the case of tokens.
-We employ fuzzy matching only if no exact match is found.
-All our reported results use fuzzy matching.

-In \autoref{tab:overlapping-size}, we show the size of the vocabulary overlap between our language-specific vocabularies and XLM-R's pretrained vocabulary.
-The language-specific vocabularies contain 50k total tokens, although roughly 10k tokens can be considered ``noisy'', as discussed in \autoref{par:vocab-overlap-analysis}.
-To contruct a ``clean'' overlap, we employ a simple heuristic and regard all single-character tokens as noisy, which is likely to cause false positives on Arabic.
-We note that we apply this heuristic only to filter tokens before our manual analysis of the token overlap for \autoref{tab:overlapping-token-sherlock}.
-Otherwise, we do not filter the token overlap and this heuristic has no influence on our reported results.